 Annual awards for undergraduate or graduate students who wish to pursue a career outdoors.

-Funding for surfers and outdoor enthusiasts who are in the coastal environment, oceanography, marine affairs and other environmental activities.
+Funding for outdoor enthusiasts involved in coastal environment, oceanography, or other marine activities.

 Founded in memory of a legendary fishing writer, this scholarship program is aimed at Communications students who work outdoors.